 Even if you’ve heard of this primary care specialty before, you might not have a clear “internal medicine” definition in mind.
 You’re certainly not alone.
 Dr. Albert Fuchs, an internist who owns a private practice in Beverly Hills, California, is accustomed to providing an explanation of his role.

-“When people ask me what I do, I say, ‘Internal medicine,’ which is primary care for adults."
+“When people ask me what I do, I say, ‘internal medicine, which is primary care for adults,’” Dr. Fuchs says.

 What do internists do?

-Internal medicine is a great field for those who appreciate variety.
-In fact, it’s one of the reasons Dr. Fuchs ultimately pursued the specialty.
 “It wasn’t really a default choice,” he clarifies.
-“It was an all-of-the-above choice for me.
+“It was an ‘all-of-the-above’ choice for me.
 I didn’t want to limit myself to just fixing a patient’s heart or their hormones.”

 Where do internists work?

-But Dr. Fuchs acknowledges most practitioners don’t follow this model.
-“A typical internist practice nowadays means working for some sort of medical group or large hospital system and involves mostly seeing patients in an office setting,” he says.
+“A typical internist practice nowadays means working for some sort of medical group or large hospital system and involves mostly seeing patients in an office setting,” Dr. Fuchs says.

-What type of education do you need to become an internist?
+What type of medical education do you need to become an internist?

-The road to becoming a doctor starts the same way, regardless of specialty.
+The road to becoming a doctor starts the same way for every specialty.
 You need to obtain both a four-year bachelor’s degree and a four-year medical degree.
-In order to gain acceptance to medical school, you need to demonstrate solid academic metrics, experience working with patients in a clinical setting, and a passion for medicine.

-You’ll need to apply for a postgraduate internal medicine residency position as you draw closer to the end of medical school.
-This formal training process is required to obtain your medical license and is typically three years for internists.
+You’ll need to apply for and obtain a postgraduate internal medicine residency position.
+This formal training process is required to obtain a medical license and typically lasts for three years.
 You’ll also complete the third and final USMLE test during residency.
-Once you’ve accomplished these requirements, you can obtain board certification and begin practicing.
+Once you’ve accomplished these requirements, you can obtain board certification (if you wish) and begin practicing.